 - Incredibly Nadine Dorries Minister of State (Department of Health and Social Care) replying to a question in the House of Commons said that ” The contract with Deloitte does not require the company to report positive cases to Public Health England and local authorities.”
 No wonder nobody in Leicester knew what was going on.

 The Daily Express on June 3rd published the results of a poll it funded: “A damning survey for the Daily Express reveals two-thirds of those aged 55-plus support the increase.
-And 41 percent across all age groups agree that a ring-fenced general tax increase is the best way forward.
+And 41 per cent across all age groups agree that a ring-fenced general tax increase is the best way forward.
 They want an end to the scandal of pensioners handing over their savings and selling their homes to pay for care.
-The system’s failings have been cruelly exposed by the coronavirus pandemic……Our poll found more than half of the 2,094 adults aged 55-plus (58 percent) believe it is unacceptable to force the older generation to sell their family homes to pay care home bills.
-And 49 percent across all ages agreed.
-Almost the same number (54 percent) believe it is unfair to put property or a hard-saved nest egg into a means test to qualify for financial help.
+The system’s failings have been cruelly exposed by the coronavirus pandemic……Our poll found more than half of the 2,094 adults aged 55-plus (58 per cent) believe it is unacceptable to force the older generation to sell their family homes to pay care home bills.
+And 49 per cent of all ages agreed.
+Almost the same number (54 per cent) believe it is unfair to put property or a hard-saved nest egg into a means test to qualify for financial help.